jessebrack/design-system-base-components/README.md

 This project requires little to no dependencies.
 The primitive layers requires Elix, which serves the customizable web components to build our interfaces for our Design System and its Sub Systems.

-- `Node ^8.x` for a static web server to manage mime/type content headers.
+- `Node ^8.x` for a static web server to load ES modules.
 - `Elix` for customizable authored web components.